How To Get A Home Based FFL In All States

 There are 9 different types of FFL licenses.
 Those licenses can be viewed by choosing your appropriate state on this page.

-The most common for home based business’s are the Type 1 and Type 2.
+The most common for home based FFL’s are the Type 1 and Type 2.

 Is A Home Based FFL Worth It ?

-It is absolutely worth it.
-Depending upon the amount of business you wish to conduct, a home based FFL can cut down on lots of overhead cost.
+It is absolutely worth it, depending upon the amount of business you wish to conduct.
+A home based FFL may have a lower operating cost than a commercial FFL.
 Think of it as a FFL for personal use.

 Home Based FFL Insurance

-Property insurance covers items that are in trusted to you for repair or sell and also covers your business location for theft, damage and other losses.
+Property insurance covers items that are in trusted to you for repair or sell.
+It may also covers your business location for theft, damage and other losses.

 General liability insurance covers bodily injury and other injuries that may result in your work or items that you may have sold.